Monday, November 30, 2015

 Skip served five years in the Phoenix heat and had already been a Giants 1975 type card.
 After two brief stints with SF, he emigrated to Japanese pro clubs in the 1980s, like a growing number of guys who couldn't find steady MLB work.
 I haven't heard if Pacific Coast players were more likely to try Japan than their Atlantic equivalents, but can see how it'd be easier to transfer fan interest overseas, given the larger Japanese communities in PCL cities.

-Value: This Caruso #5 cost $2 from MinorLeagueSingles.com, the source of many of my MiLB types.
-The team set includes a young Jack Clark and a few other future MLB players, so costs a little more than PCL sets with stars, about $20-25.
+Value: This Caruso #5 cost $12 from eBay, a purchase I waited a long time to pull the trigger on.
+Phoenix's team set includes a young Jack Clark and more future MLB players, so can cost more than others, maybe $25+.

 Fakes / reprints: Haven't seen any Caruso reprints in the marketplace, though it's possible Jack Clark's card got this treatment during his heyday.